daniel-riffi/ma-saap-ex03/README.md

 ## Architecture Patterns

 We compare two architecture patterns by implementing the same simple application using both approaches.
-We therefore implement a layered (N-Tier) architecture and a strict MVC architecture.
+We therefore implement a layered (N-Tier) architecture and a one-layer (kind of MVC) architecture.

 ### Layered (N-Tier) Architecture